ITCraftship/sharepoint-form-task/README.md

 ```

-- Create a react form which will submit a new contact to our SharePoint instance with the SharePoint service
+- Create a react form which will submit a new contact to our SharePoint instance with the SharePoint service + Create select input which will fetch the data from the SharePoint API and displayed it on the form (SharePoint list URL ```/_api/web/Lists/GetByTitle('Company')/Items```)

 - Create a react list which will display all out contacts data which we will fetch with our SharePoint API
-- A lastly create a pie chart where you display the salary of the contacts(for help user chartjs library)
+- Lastly create a pie chart where you display the salary of the contacts(for help user chartjs library)
++
 ## Startup instructions:

 The project uses NPM and NodeJS version 8.9.0.
 Ideally user NVM which will select and fetch the correct version.